 Fethiyespor in the world – Fethiyespor Her Yerde

 - Club sponsorship: Fethiye has two decent-sized private hospitals in the vicinity; Letoon Hospital and Esnaf Hospital.
 One of those hospitals usually acts as one of the big sponsors for the club.
-For the 2018-19 season, Letoon Hospital are the sponsor.
+For the 2021-22 season, Esnaf Hospital are shirt sponsor.

 - Advertising hoardings: Fethiyespor has a long advertising hoarding along the pitch which rotates every 20-25 seconds.
 Local businesses pay to have their name on there.